 Scafell Pike - Restoring the summit cairn

 Until May 2018, the summit cairn - the large stone structure which marks the top of Scafell Pike, the highest point in England was crumbling.
 Our Rangers camped up there for a few days whilst they rebuilt this iconic cairn which also holds the plaque marking England's highest war memorial.

 After the end of WWI, the summit of Scafell Pike and surrounding land above the 2000ft contour line on the Scafell Massif was gifted to us by Lord Leconfield as a memorial to the men of the Lake District who fell in the Great War, so the cairn represents much more than England's roof top.

 The restoration of the summit cairn was a massive undertaking for our Rangers and volunteers who camped out on the mountain top to carry out this vital work.
-This summer, alongside the rebuilding of the cairn, there will be extensive footpath restoration on both Scafell Pike and Great Gable to reduce the impact of thousands of pairs of feet and help protect the habitats of the rare plants found on the summits.
+Over the summer, alongside the rebuilding of the cairn, there has been extensive footpath restoration on both Scafell Pike and Great Gable to reduce the impact of thousands of pairs of feet and help protect the habitats of the rare plants found on the summits.